scaled-ml/Scaled-ML/README.md

 # Java FTRL-Proximal implementation

 Here is java FTRL-Proximal implementation.

 This is a machine learning algorithm that predicts the probability of some kind of events such as clicks on ad.

+Main advantage of this implementation that it gets benifits from multi-core hardware and can *scale up to 32 cores*.

 Build
 -----